 Whether it takes hours, days or years – keep creating.
 There is no boundary.
 No halt.

 Do not misinterpret this as productivity leads to creativity.

 Maybe but not necessarily.

 You keep working like a machine.
 That keeps generating the same thing again, and again it will lead you nowhere.
-It won’t do much except an increase in the number of your work you produce.
+It won’t do much except an increase in the number of the work you produce.

 The point here is to create with Creativity.

 Srinivasa Ramanujan (Wiki), the name is synonymous with the word Genius in the world of Mathematics.
 Ramanujan independently compiled 3,900 results in his short 32 years of lifespan without any prior formal training.